Mostafa-Mansour/3D-object-tracking-for-ttc/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Comments on the final performance
+1. TTC is flacuating at each time step due to noisy measurements.
+2. TTC using LiDARm in general is more accurate than TTC using camera.
+However, it is still sometimes gives weird results.
+3. Due to miscorrespondance, TTC using camera is not accurate.
+4. I found that ORB is a good descriptor to use for this task.
+5. The results can be improved if we take the median over some steps OR if we use kind of Bayesian filter to track the distance over time.